bbbond3phd/Capstone/README.md

 (Note: portion of full plot)

 ## Modeling: CRISP-DM Step 4
-Six total models were built.
+in total six total models were built for this analysis.
+All of the models selected are classification models used to predict whether or not future travelers will purchase insurance.

-1. kNN
+1. k-Nearest Neighbors (kNN):
+   Classification: kNN is primarily used for classification tasks where it assigns the class of a new sample based on the majority class of its k nearest neighbors in the training data.

-2. Logistic Regression
+2. Logistic Regression:
+   Classification: Logistic regression is a linear model used for binary and multi-class classification problems.
+It predicts the probability of a sample belonging to a specific class.

-3. Decision Tree
+3. Decision Tree:
+   Classification: Decision trees can be used for both classification and regression.
+When used for classification, they split the data based on feature values to classify samples into distinct categories.

-4. Support Vector Machine
+4. Support Vector Machine (SVM):
+   Classification: SVMs are used for classification by finding the optimal hyperplane that separates classes in a high-dimensional space.
+SVMs can handle binary and multi-class classification.

-5. Decision Tree using GridSearchCV
+5. Decision Tree using GridSearchCV:
+   Classification: GridSearchCV is a tool for hyperparameter tuning.
+When used with a decision tree classifier, it optimizes the hyperparameters of the decision tree to improve its classification performance.

-6. Support Vector Machine using GridSearchCV
+6. Support Vector Machine using GridSearchCV:
+   Classification: Similarly, GridSearchCV can be used with SVMs to find the best hyperparameters for classification tasks, optimizing the performance of the SVM classifier.

 For each of these models several evaluation metrics were created:
 1. Accuracy